World Peace Council: Location

 The WPC first set up its offices in Paris, but was accused by the French government of engaging in "fifth column" activities and was expelled in 1952.
 It moved to Prague and then to Vienna.
 In 1957 it was banned by the Austrian government.
 It was invited to Prague but did not move there, had no official HQ but continued to operate in Vienna under cover of the International Institute for Peace.
 In 1968 it re-assumed its name and moved to Helsinki, Finland, where it remained until 1999.
 In 2000 it re-located to Athens, Greece.

 Funding

 The WPC was receiving financial contributions from friendly countries and from the Soviet Peace Committee during its history until 1991.
 After the year 2000 and the shifting of the Head office to Athens, its current finances derive exclusively from Membership Fees and contributions/donations by members and friends, based on the rules and regulations adopted in 2008, during the 19th Assembly of the WPC held in Caracas/Venezuela.
 The executive committee and Assemblies receive financial reports on income and expenses.

-Allegations of CIA measures against the WPC
+CIA measures against the WPC

 The Congress for Cultural Freedom was founded in 1950 with the support of the CIA to counter the propaganda of the emerging WPC, and Phillip Agee claimed that the WPC was a Soviet front for propaganda which CIA covertly tried to neutralize and to prevent the WPC from organizing outside the Communist bloc.